-Now, tech, I love tech and am always check out the latest.
+Now, tech, I love tech and am always checking out the latest.
 That’s a much better option.

-Affiliate Marketing has an unlimited potential if you can commit the time and effort into seeing the results.
-Again, this isn’t a get rich quick scheme and will require some dedication from you.
+Affiliate Marketing has unlimited potential if you can commit the time and effort to see the results.
+Again, this isn’t a get-rich-quick scheme and will require some dedication from you.

 But I can also say that I know other affiliate marketers that are earning 6 figure incomes a month from affiliate marketing.
 That’s the potential!!

-With Affiliate networks, like Awin also offer you an option where you only need one login to have access to plenty of affiliate programs.
+Affiliate networks, like Awin, also offer you an option where you only need one login to have access to plenty of affiliate programs.

 If you would like to learn more, read our Wealthy Affiliate review.

 #4 Sell Digital Products